Skip to content

 Pointers with Custom Sizes

-Some structures store pointers with a size different than the platform's address width.
+Some structures store pointers with a size different from the platform's address width.
 For example, a 32-bit image base-relative pointer used on an 64-bit architecture.
 These sized pointers can be annotated with the __ptr8, __ptr16, __ptr32, __ptr64, or __ptr_width() attributes.

 These are often combined with Based Pointers, since pointers smaller than the address width cannot point to parts of memory without being shifted first.